jacekturek/fuzyecon/1_preference_relation.md

 which can mean that
 > there is no plot - assumedly.

-Virtually there are many charts, sometimes there is no difference in which I choose.
+Virtually there are many carts, sometimes there is no difference in which I choose.

 ##